SriLingala/SriLingala/README.md

 ## 🚀 DevOps | Cloud | Platform Engineering Enthusiast

-I'm a passionate DevOps and Cloud Engineer with over 10 years of hands-on experience across India, Sweden, and the UK.
+I'm a passionate DevOps and Cloud Engineer with over 10 years of hands-on experience across India and the UK.
 Currently building scalable, reliable cloud-native platforms with GCP, Kubernetes, Terraform, and GitOps practices.

 I believe in solving real-world engineering problems using modern DevOps and SRE principles — while continuously learning and evolving every day.